 Keep in mind that there are many other kinds of anemias in addition to iron deficiency anemia.
 It is always best to consult with your doctor for the appropriate tests to diagnose the condition and help determine your treatment plan.

-Alpa V. Shah, MS, RD, CDE is a Senior Medical Manager, US Dietary Supplements, Global Medical Affairs at Pfizer
+Alpa Shah, MS, RD is a Director, US Medical Affairs, Wellness Lead, Global Clinical Development & Medical Affairs at Pfizer Inc.